 - How close is the structure/vehicle to other structures/vehicles?
-Any prior photos of the property in the loss file?
-On a large wildland loss look at the structures that did not burn.
-Was it due to their location, construction or the immediate area around the structure?
+Are there any prior photos of the property in the loss file?
+On a large wildland loss, look at the structures that did not burn.
+Was it due to their location, construction, or the immediate area around the structure?
 Is this the only structure/vehicle on the block that burned?

-- Did neighbors or fire crews see anything unusual?
+- Did neighbours or fire crews see anything unusual?
 Did the insured leave the doors and windows open when they left?
-Was there a lack of personal items on the property (removed before the fire), such as photographs, computers, safes, guns, vehicles, boats, RV’s, etc.?
+Was there a lack of personal items on the property (removed before the fire), such as photographs, computers, safes, guns, vehicles, boats, RVs, etc.?
 When an area is told to evacuate, it is usually in minutes, not hours.
-Is the insured’s emotional state and demeanor appropriate for the situation?
+Are the insured's emotional state and demeanour appropriate for the situation?
 Search social media for posts and photos about the wildland fire.

 - Is the structure or vehicle a complete burn?
 Even if the structure/vehicle is a complete burn, the vegetation nearby should still have identifiable burn indicators that will show fire either going toward the structure/vehicle or moving away from the structure/vehicle (i.e. the wildland fire impacted the structure/vehicle or the fire in the structure/vehicle impacted the wildland fire).

 - Speak with local fire/police.
 Did the fire department start a back burn to fight the main body of the wildland fire (i.e. igniting vegetation between the fire and an anchor point such as a road, handline, river, etc. to remove vegetation in the path of the wildland fire)?
 Did the back burn damage the structure or did the wildland fire?

 - Are there any local rules or laws dealing with vegetation mitigation or building construction type for that area?
 Check with local planning, building departments, and HOAs.